GallowayLabMIT/protocols/docs/protocols/in_vitro_transcription/DNA_template_design.rst

 2. Incubate the mixture at 37ºC in the water bath for 1 hour.

 3. PCR clean-up the linearized template DNA and use for downstream IVT reactions.
+Elute in ~10 µL.

 .. important::